brandonhorst/elliptical/README.md

 Every child of a `sequence` can set a property called `optional`.
 If it is `true`, It results in an implicit branch in the parse chain.

-If `optional` is set, the child can choose to set the props `limited` and `prefered`, which effect the output.
+If `optional` is set, the child can choose to set the props `limited` and `preferred`, which effect the output.
 All of these props are simply shorthand expressions, which map to `choice`s under the covers.
 All 3 props default to `false`.
 Here is how they are mapped:

 ##### `optional`